BradleyArnott/gforces-assistant/README.md

 ## Release Notes ##

 ### 0.22.0 ###
-- Added buttons to dynamic elements
+- Added "all" buttons to dynamic elements
 - MS Ticket quotes in JIRA are now highlighted if over SLA

 ### 0.20.0 ###